Skip to content

 description=(

-"The date field can be filled in YYYY-MM-DD, YYYY-MM, or YYYY formats or as"
+"The date can be written in the formats YYYY-MM-DD, YYYY-MM, or YYYY, or as"

 ),